zhol0777/vial-nightly/README.md

 ## How do I use this?

-I run `build.sh` as a cronjob and get Apache to serve the `vial` directory, but you can use whatever server to serve the directory of files.
+I run `build.py` as a cronjob and get Apache to serve the `vial` directory, but you can use whatever server to serve the directory of files.
 This implies that you already have docker installed, and the user that runs docker is a member of the `docker` group, or is root.

 I have python 3.7 on the server this script runs on, so that should probably work.
-Be sure to install the single dependency in `dependencies.txt`, `ansi2html`, using your preferred installation method.
+Be sure to install the dependencies in `dependencies.txt` using your preferred installation method.

 Made with pointers from looking at Github Actions from xelus22's [QMK-VIA-HEX](https://github.com/Xelus22/QMK-VIA-Hex).

 # TODO
-* Move remainder of `build.sh` to `build.py`
-* Less janky way to indicate where `<hr>` should be placed

 * Make index.html look better
   * Ape qmk.tzarc.io's design less
     * sorry, tzarc